Discussion Vs. Conclusion: Know the Difference Before Drafting Manuscripts

 If you chose the first example, you are correct.
-If you aren’t sure which results are the most important, go back to your research question and start from there.
+If you are not sure which results are the most important, go back to your research question and start from there.
 The most important result is the one that answers your research question.

 It is also necessary to contextualize the meaning of your findings for the reader.
 What does previous literature say, and do your results agree?
 Do your results elaborate on previous findings, or differ significantly?

-In our stent example, if previous literature found that stents were an effective line of treatment for patients with partially blocked arteries, you should explore why your results are different in the discussion.
+In our stent example, if previous literature found that stents were an effective line of treatment for patients with partially blocked arteries, you should explore why your interpretation seems different in the discussion section.
 Did your methodology differ?
 Was your study broader in scope and larger in scale than the previous studies?
 Were there any limitations to previous studies that your study overcame?
-Alternatively, is it possible that your own study could be incorrect due to some difficulties you had in carrying it out?
-Think of your discussion as telling the story of your research.
+Alternatively, is it possible that your own study could be incorrect because of some difficulties you had in carrying it out?
+The discussion section should narrate a coherent story to the target audience.

-Finally, remember that your discussion is not the time to introduce any new data, or speculate wildly as to the possible future implications of your study.
+Finally, remember not to introduce new ideas/data, or speculate wildly on the possible future implications of your study in the discussion section.
 However, considering alternative explanations for your results is encouraged.